The Early History of the McLarans of Dalby

 The Purpose of this Website

 The oral McLaran family history passed on by my mother's family contained just a few stories, such as the 1864 voyage of the Flying Cloud and the heroics of my great-grandmother, Clara Eversden.
 Clara’s eldest son, Duncan, related second-hand tales of the 1893 Brisbane floods and treacherous bullock waggon descents of the Tollbar.
 My Dalby cousins were fortunate to share stories from the 19th century told by our grandfather, Malcolm Lewis McLaran (1886 – 1965) and the family memorabilia he passed on to them.
+Down the generations, the oral family history has been beset with compounding errors, misunderstandings and many deliberate omissions.
+And the Scottish history of the family has been lost or forgotten. |

 The Flying Cloud